-Your prescription has a tear off slip with your repeat medicines listed.
-When you require a further repeat tick the box by the medicine you require and either hand it into the health centre in the box provided inside the main reception entrance or post it to us.
+Your prescription has a tear off slip with your repeat medicines listed, called a counterfoil.
+When you require a further repeat, tick the box by the medicine you require and post it in the box provided inside the main entrance of the Health Centre, or post it to us.
+We also have prescription request forms in the surgery if you do not have a prescription counterfoil.

 Requests for prescriptions cannot be taken over the telephone for safety reasons